Configure your Microsoft 365 tenant for increased security

 Configure tenant-wide sharing policies in SharePoint admin center

 Microsoft recommendations for configuring SharePoint team sites at increasing levels of protection, starting with baseline protection.
-For more information, see Secure SharePoint Online sites and files
+For more information, see Policy recommendations for securing SharePoint sites and files.

 SharePoint team sites configured at the baseline level allow sharing files with external users by using anonymous access links.
 This approach is recommended instead of sending files in email.